Trained quantum neural networks are Gaussian processes: Trained quantum neural networks are Gaussian processes

 \end{lemma}

 \begin{proof} See \autoref{proofboundnorm}. \end{proof}

 \begin{remark} Since we are interested in the case $L=O(\text{poly}(m))$, we have that

-indepentently of the behaviour of $N(m)$.
+\modifica{independently} of the behaviour of $N(m)$.
 Therefore, a superpolynomial suppression of $N(m)$ in (\ref{condizione2}) cannot be solved by the growth of $N_K(m)$.
-However, due to the lower bound on $N_K(m)$, we see that the probelm of barren plateaus is rooted in the normalization $N(m)$ of the function and does not involve $N_K(m)$. \end{remark}
+However, due to the lower bound on $N_K(m)$, we see that the problem of barren plateaus is rooted in the normalization $N(m)$ of the function and does not involve $N_K(m)$. \end{remark}

 \begin{remark} As a consequence of this lemma, the estimates we will present in the following can be simplified if we set

 or, without loss of generality,

 by a rescaling of the normalization $N_K(m)$.
 This of course may weaken the upper bounds or make the hypotheses of the theorems stronger, but it allows us to present the inequalities (\ref{condizione2}) in the cleaner form (\ref{condizione}) which does not involve the computation of the asymptotic behaviour of $N_K(m)$. \end{remark}